Here’s how to wear a pink gingham shirt in five different ways!

 I LOVE PINK!!!
 I especially love it in the spring and summer.
-I, therefore, thought it would be fun to showcase a long sleeve gingham shirt in a number of different looks.
+Therefore, I thought it would be fun to showcase a long sleeve gingham shirt in several different looks.
 See which one(s) you would consider wearing.

 Outfit Number One of the Pink Gingham Shirt Looks

 This outfit may be my favorite!
 I love the look of a “summer suit”.
 This J Crew Factory white linen jacket was very useful in my wardrobe last year.
 Imagine my delight when I learned that it has been restocked for this year!
 (Here’s last year’s post with six more ways to wear this white blazer!
 In this look, I paired the white blazer with the classic gingham style of this shirt and wore white slim-cut cropped jeans as my pants.
 I added nude D’orsay pumps (similar, here) for a cute going-to-work or out-to-lunch look.
 Pro-tip: Nude shoes are so flattering on fair skin because it extends one’s leg line.

 For the rest of my accessories, I added “diamond” stud earrings and these very fun silver beaded bracelets which were such a deal!
 My silver necklace was a Valentine’s Day gift from Mr. G.Q.
 The Kendra Scott necklace has three chains and a beautiful embossed pendant.
 My bag is a classic J McLaughlin wicker bag (similar, here) with a brown leather handle.
 Lastly, I couldn’t resist the white “cat’s eye” sunglasses to complete my look.